ulule/loukoum/README.md

 Just a few examples when and where loukoum can become handy:

- * Remove user anonymity if user is an admin.
+ * Remove user anonymity if user is an admin
- * Display news draft for an author.
+ * Display news draft for an author
- * Add filters in query if there is query parameters in request.
+ * Add filters in query based on request parameters
- * Add a `ON CONFLICT` clause for resource's owner.
+ * Add a `ON CONFLICT` clause for resource's owner
  * And so on...

 ## Installation